Borg vs Restic: Painless Encrypted Backups You'll Actually Run

 borg check --verify-data "$BORG_REPO"

-Restoring is borg extract "$BORG_REPO::archive-name", or borg mount to browse an archive as a normal directory and copy out individual files.
+Restoring is borg extract "$BORG_REPO::archive-name", or borg mount to browse an archive as a normal directory and copy out individual files with a file manager.

 Install Restic (sudo apt install restic or sudo dnf install restic).
-Restic’s headline feature is the sheer number of backends it speaks: local, SFTP, S3-compatible object stores, Backblaze B2, Azure, Google Cloud, and more, all built in.
+Restic’s headline feature is the sheer number of backends it speaks: local, SFTP, S3-compatible object stores, Backblaze B2, Azure, Google Cloud, a dedicated REST server, and more, all built into a single static binary.

 1. Initialise, here against an S3-compatible bucket: